gjverrier/secML.github.io/src/content/post/class9.md

 </p>

 ### Learning and Classification
-They have used Random Forest implementation at this stage.
+The authors have used Random Forest implementation at this stage.
 But, it can be any classifier as per reader's choice.

 ### Experimental evaluation
 The authors run their experiment on two datasets, one for PDF and one for SWF file formats.
 Both of the datasets were collected from [VirusTotal](https://www.virustotal.com/).
 A file is considered as malicious if it is labeled as malicious by at least five engines.
 Alternatively, a file is labeled benign by all antivirus engines.
-Following figure showa that HiDost performs better that the antivirus engines in the VirusTotal.
+Following figure shows that HiDost performs better that the antivirus engines in the VirusTotal.
 It should be mentioned that VirusTotal may not contain the most efficient antivirus developed by the proprietor company.

 <p align="center">
 <img src="/images/experiment.png" width="500" >